laxmimahabaleshwar/literate-waffle/README.md

 # literate-waffle
-# LEX program to identify the given character is alphabet,number or special symbol
+# LEX program to extract html tags from the given html file.